Windows Safety Master

-Windows Safety Master is a rogue antivirus program that generates fake security warning messages and indicates fake security infections to scare PC users into purchasing it's full version.
-This program is created by Cyber criminals who are using infected email messages, malicious websites, and fake online security scanners to distribute this bogus software.
-After successful infiltration Windows Safety Master modifies the registry entries of an infected operating system by setting itself to start automatically on every system startup, blocking execution of installed software (including antivirus programs and Internet browsers) and disabling Windows task manager.
-This program doesn't have a virus definition database nor a virus scan engine, it indicates the same security infections on every PC that it infiltrates.
+Windows Safety Master is a rogue antivirus program, which generates fake security warning messages and indicates fake security infections in order to scare PC users into purchasing the 'full version'.
+This program is created by cyber criminals who use infected email messages, malicious websites, and fake online security scanners to distribute this bogus software.
+After successful infiltration, Windows Safety Master modifies the registry entries of an infected operating system by setting itself to start automatically on each system startup.
+Furthermore, it blocks execution of installed software (including antivirus programs and Internet browsers) and disables the Windows Task Manager.
+This program holds no virus definition database or virus scan engine and indicates identical security infections on all PCs infiltrated.

-Right after the fake security scan Windows Safety Master prompts users into activating it's "ultimate protection" (buying a full version of this program) to remove the supposedly detected security infections.
-PC users should know that paying for the license key of this program would equal to sending one's money to Cyber criminals, user's would lose their money and their computers would remain infected with a fake antivirus software.
-Users who have already payed for this program should contact their credit card company and dispute the charges explaining that they have been tricked into buying a fake antivirus program.
+Immediately following the fake security scan, Windows Safety Master prompts users to activate 'ultimate protection' (buying the 'full version' of this program) to remove the supposedly 'detected' security infections.
+PC users should be aware that paying for the license key of this program is equivalent to sending their money to cyber criminals - they will lose their money and their computers will remain infected with fake antivirus software.
+Users who have already purchased this program should contact their credit card company and dispute the charges, explaining that they have been tricked into buying a fake antivirus program.
 This rogue antivirus program originates from a family of fake security scanners called FakeVimes.
-PC users shouldn't trust this program; it's a total scam.
+Do not trust this program - it is a scam.

-Windows Safety Master is identical to it's previous variants which were named Windows Ultimate Booster, Windows Efficiency Kit and Windows Prime Accelerator.
-Cyber criminals don't bother changing the looks or the functionality of these programs, the only difference is their names.
-Most commonly Cyber criminals who are responsible for releasing these rogue antivirus programs are using fake online security scanners to trick unsuspecting PC users into downloading their bogus software.
-Internet users should know that such pop-up messages are a scam used in the distribution of fake antivirus software.
-Computer users who have noticed Windows Safety Master scanning their computers for security infections should ignore this program and use the provided removal guide to eliminate it.
+Windows Safety Master is identical to previous variants named Windows Ultimate Booster, Windows Efficiency Kit, and Windows Prime Accelerator.
+Cyber criminals retain the same appearance and functionality of these programs and simply change the names.
+Commonly, cyber criminals responsible for releasing these rogue antivirus programs use fake online security scanners to trick unsuspecting PC users into downloading their bogus software.
+Internet users should be aware that pop-up messages such as these are part of a scam used in the distribution of fake antivirus software.
+Computer users who observe Windows Safety Master scanning their computers for security infections should ignore this program and use the removal guide provided to eliminate it.